Burial of Ferdinand Marcos: Political reactions against the Burial

-On July 17, 2016, a group of people participated in a protest run around the Quezon Memorial Circle in Quezon City led by Fr.
-Robert Reyes.
+On July 17, 2016, a group of people participated in a protest run around the Quezon Memorial Circle in Quezon City led by Catholic priest Robert Reyes.
 Reyes said, "whom, in the minds of martial law victims, is a traitor and dictator, is a terrible insult to history and the country itself."
 About 2,000 people protested against the burial plans, saying that Marcos was not a hero; organizers clarified that the protests were not against the Duterte administration itself, but were targeted towards the burial plan.
 An initiative called Bawat Bato (lit.
 For each stone) was launched, urging those who oppose the plan to dump stones with names of victims of abuses during the Martial Law era of Ferdinand Marcos or a personal message at the proposed site of the burial of Marcos within the Libingan ng mga Bayani.
-On September 30, Ateneo de Manila University wrote a memorandum, stating that the students should wear black T-shirts on UAAP Season 79 to protest the Marcos burial at the Libingan ng mga Bayani.
+On September 30, the Ateneo de Manila University wrote a memorandum encouraging its community to wear black T-shirts during UAAP Season 79 sports games to protest the Marcos burial at the Libingan ng mga Bayani.

-On November 6, Former President Benigno Aquino III described the burial as a "desecration" of the Libingan ng mga Bayani.
+On November 6, former President Benigno Aquino III described the burial as a "desecration" of the Libingan ng mga Bayani.
 The next day, Aquino briefly joined the crowd at the Luneta for the "Pray for 8" event, a prayer rally calling at least eight justices of the Supreme Court to vote against the interment of Marcos.
 Former DILG secretary Mar Roxas and senator Francis Pangilinan later joined the group.
 On November 11, the martial law victims filed a temporary injunction against the burial before the Supreme Court.
 Various groups and sectors also joined the rally, protesting the burial.
 On November 12, hundreds of people, protesting the burial, participated in the run at the University of the Philippines Diliman.
 Lawyers and law students wore black T-shirts November 13 and rallied in front of the University of Santo Tomas where the bar exams held.
 The Bagong Alyansang Makabayan (BAYAN) called on November 14 for widespread demonstrations across the country, hoping to discourage President Rodrigo Duterte from proceeding the burial.
 On November 16, the Sangguniang Laiko ng Pilipinas (Council of the Laity of the Philippines) calls the planned hero's burial of Marcos "barefaced disrespect".